-How do I manage my AWS service limits?
+How do I manage my AWS service quotas?

-How do I get my service limits increased, and how do I manage my service limits as I scale up?
+How do I increase my service quotas, and how do I manage my service quotas as I scale up?

-AWS maintains service limits for each account to help guarantee the availability of AWS resources, as well as to minimize billing risks for new customers.
-Some service limits are raised automatically over time as you use AWS, though most AWS services require that you request limit increases manually.
+AWS maintains service quotas (formerly called service limits) for each account to help guarantee the availability of AWS resources and prevent accidental provisioning of more resources than needed.
+Some service quotas are raised automatically over time as you use AWS.
+However, most AWS services require that you request quota increases manually.

-Note: You aren't charged if your service limits are increased.
+Note: You aren't charged if your service quotas are increased.
 You're charged only if you launch or use AWS resources or services.

 You can see your quota utilization in the AWS Service Quotas console.
 You can also create Amazon CloudWatch alarms for supported services.
 For more information, see Service Quotas and Amazon CloudWatch Alarms.